metno/emep-ctm/Subrun.rst

   USES%SOILNOX_METHOD = 'NoFert',  !
 If using ECLIPSEv6 or EMEP European
   USES%SOILNOX_METHOD = 'Total',   !
 If using ECLIPSEv5

-The model makes use of global 0.5 degree data from the CAMS81 project, but the user needs to specify the data to be used from this system.
+The model makes use of global 0.5 degree data from the CAMS2-61 project (cf Simpson et al., Ch.8 in Denier van der Gon, 2023, doi:10.24380/q2si-ti6i, https://atmosphere.copernicus.eu/node/1054), but the user needs to specify the data to be used from this system.
 The choice, between ``Total``  and ``NoFert`` depends on the anthropogenic emission inventory in use.

+*IMPORTANT*:

 If this anthropogenic inventory already includes fertlizer-induced soil NO emissions, then the  ``NoFert`` data from the soil-NO system is used.
-If not, choose ``Total``.
+This case applies to EMEP/CEIP emissions,  HTAPv3, EDGAR and CAMS-GLOB-ANT.
+The latest ECLIPSE inventories (v6+) also incude fertlizer-induced emssions

+If fertlizer-induced soil NO emissions are not included in the inventory, then choose ``Total``.
+This case applies to CAMS-REG-ANT and some earlier ECLIPSE (v5 and earlier) inventories.

 Country Variable (CV) format